erazortt/DoViBaker/README.md

 ```
 Please be aware that in the example the parameter `lumaScale` was not given to `DoViTonemap`, which means that a brightness factor of `1.0` was used.
 You might want to have this increased if the source is too dark.
 And if you have the equivalent SDR source at hand, you can extract the factor using [LumScaleHelper.avs](#lumscalehelperavs).

-## Workflow for conversions from PQ to BT.709 SDR
+## Workflow for conversions from non-DolbyVision PQ to BT.709 SDR
 Generate the LUT by the following command:
 ```
 DoViLutGen.exe pq2sdr709_normalizedInput.cube -s 50 -i 1 -o 3